Generic Name: Talimogene Laherparepvec (tal IM oh jeen la her pa REP vek)

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have a weak immune system or a disease that may cause a weak immune system like HIV.
+- If you have or have ever had any of these health problems: A weak immune system or a disease that may cause a weak immune system like leukemia, lymphoma, HIV, or AIDS.

 - If you are taking any drugs that suppress your immune system.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.